Whatever vehicle you're looking for, chances are you'll find it here at Manheim

-Manheim's dealer auctions are usually open auctions, so buyers from the trade and general public can attend and bid.
+Manheim's dealer auctions are open auctions, so buyers from the trade can attend and bid.
 You'll always find full details of our dealer auctions listed on the auction schedules for each of Manheim's auction centres.

 To begin, our inspector will stand two metres away from the vehicle and take a series of digital photographs at an angle of 90 degrees, plus or minus 45 degrees.

 Points are awarded only when damage is visible from this angle and a vehicle’s final grade is determined by the total number of points awarded during our inspection.

 Digital photographs are taken whenever any areas of significant damage are spotted and these images can be viewed online, along with our Inspector’s appraisal.

 Our inspectors look at every inch of a vehicle’s exterior and when the inspection is completed, each vehicle is awarded one of six NAMA Grades, depending on the type of damage noted.
 All six NAMA Grades, 1, 2, 3, 4, 5 and U, are explained below.Grade 1 The vehicle may have minor interior and exterior defects that require SMART repairs.
 Often, this includes minor scratches or dents and minor parts may need to be replaced.
 These will be recorded on the appraisal.

 Grade 2 The vehicle may require Grade 1 repairs, plus up to 1 major or minor body shop repair to an individual panel or bumper.
 The replacement of more significant internal or external trim parts (excluding panels) may also be required.
 These will be recorded on the appraisal.